wazuh/wazuh-documentation/source/pci-dss/policy-monitoring.rst

         <system_audit>/var/ossec/etc/shared/ssh/system_audit_ssh.txt<system_audit>
     </rootcheck>

-If enabled, the file ``archives.log`` stores every log parsed by the Wazuh engine, whether it becomes alert or not:
+If enabled, the file ``archives.log`` stores every log parsed by the Wazuh engine, whether it becomes an alert or not:

 .. code-block:: console